Technical Standards for Admission,

-A medical school applicant or enrolled medical student must possess or be able to acquire, with or without reasonable accommodation, these technical standards in order to be admitted to, be retained in, and graduate from our medical educational program.
+A medical school applicant or enrolled medical student must possess or be able to acquire these technical standards, with or without reasonable accommodation(s), to be admitted to, retained in, and graduated from our medical educational program.

 - Intellectual-Conceptual, Integrative, and Quantitative Abilities

-- Students must possess and demonstrate the analytical, conceptual, integrative, quantitative and reasoning skills that are critical to a physician’s ability to assimilate and integrate large volumes of information from diverse sources.
+- Possess and demonstrate the analytical, conceptual, integrative, quantitative, and reasoning skills that are critical to assimilate and integrate large volumes of information from diverse sources.

-- Students must be able to use these skills in a timely manner to solve medical problems in order to deliver appropriate patient care.
+- Apply the skills outlined above (2.1.1) in a timely manner to solve medical problems to deliver appropriate patient care.

-- Students should be able to comprehend, understand, and adapt to different educational environments and learning modalities.
+- Comprehend, understand, and adapt to different educational environments and learning modalities.

 - Observational Skills

-- Students must be able to participate in all activities requiring observation and processing of information.
-The ability to observe is required for all educational environments and learning modalities.
+- Ability to observe and participate in all activities requiring observation and processing of information.

-- Students should, after a reasonable period of time, possess the capacity to perform a physical examination and diagnostic interventions on patients in accordance with currently acceptable medical practice.
-This activity may require sufficient coordination of both gross and fine muscular movements, balance and equilibrium.
+- Demonstrate the capacity to perform physical examination and diagnostic interventions on patients in accordance with accepted medical practice.

-- Students should be able to execute sufficient motor movements required to provide general care to patients and provide or direct the provision of emergency medical care.
-This activity may require sufficient coordination of both gross and fine muscular movements, balance and equilibrium.
+- Demonstrate sufficient motor movements required to provide general care to patients and to provide or direct the provision of emergency medical care.

 - Attend to personal wellbeing.

-- Adapt to changing environments, display flexibility, and be able to learn in the face of uncertainty, inherent in the clinical problems of many patients.
+- Adapt to changing environments, display flexibility, and learn in the face of the uncertainty inherent to the clinical problems of many patient and clinical settings.

-- Possess the emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, responsibility for behavior, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients, fellow students, faculty, and staff.
+- Demonstrate the emotional abilities required for intellectual engagement, exercise of good judgment, personal accountability, prompt completion of all responsibilities necessary for the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with all members of the learning environment.